-A. NRS 637B.NEW Requirements for speech-language pathology assistant or provisional licensee to assist in practice of speech-language pathology.
+A. NRS 637B.NEW Requirements for speech-language pathology assistant, provisional licensee, or student to assist in practice of speech-language pathology.

-A person licensed as a speech-language pathology assistant or provisional licensee may assist in the practice of speech-language pathology only under the supervision of a supervising speech-language pathologist, as regulated by the Board and subject to the conditions and limitations of this chapter and any regulations adopted pursuant thereto.
+A speech-language pathology assistant, provisional licensee, or student may assist in the practice of speech-language pathology only under the supervision of a supervising speech-language pathologist, as regulated by the Board and subject to the conditions and limitations of this chapter and any regulations adopted pursuant thereto.
+FOR REVIEW: Decision on which supervisees to include.
+NV PT NRS 640.094 -- -- -------------------------- --